jkmackie/confusion_matrix_visualization/README.md

 ![Alt text](images/Example-category-data.PNG)

-The solution is a **multiclass confusion matrix**.
+The answer is a **multiclass confusion matrix**.
 Scikit Learn provides a [confusion_matrix](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html) tool.
 For our scenario, the matrix looks like this:

 **sklearn confusion_matrix:**

 ![Alt text](images/sklearn-confusion-matrix.PNG)

 But, how do we read and interpret this format?
 The solution is my function, which converts the matrix to heatmaps with captions!
 Both a regular matrix with counts and a "normalized" matrix with decimal percentages are plotted.

 **Plot Confusion Matrix Function:**
 ![Alt text](images/cm-heatmap.PNG)

 Use the function as follows: